"Rev Nio is the Martin Luther of Buddhism - a reformer and revolutionary" -Chaplain S. Johnson, Yale & GW Universities

 Nio is the only Buddhist leader who has ministered to Buddhists from every single Buddhist nation including Japan, China, Taiwan, Hong Kong, Singapore, South Korea, Nepal, India, Sri Lanka, Thailand, Bangladesh, Burma, Laos, Mongolia, Vietnam et all.
 Nio's lineage has won a gold medal from the President of India & has been authenticated as the oldest Buddhist lineage in the world.
 Nio's family temples have been awarded the highest honor as "Heritage Temples of National Importance" and are protected by the Indian Army and his family alter of Kannon has been placed in the Indian Museum.
 Nio is also the only Indian to compile an Illustrated Buddhist bible citing all "yanas".

 Rev. Nio has often called himself nothing but a "servant of Buddha and humanity" and an "ant standing on the shoulder of giants".
 However, Chaplain Johnson of Yale University and now George Washington dubs Nio the "Martin Luther of Buddhism - a reformer and a revolutionary" and the Indian Express cited Nio as "the foremost Buddhist expert in the world and the only one from the highest lineage of the Buddha and founders of all Buddhist traditions including Bodhidharma - the Patron Saint of the Shaolin and Samurai".
 Nio's lineage is the only one registered with the Govt. of India as the oldest Buddhist lineage in the world and he is viewed as the "Custodian of the Buddha" and Head Abbot.
 Furthermore, dozens of temples built by Nio's family have been declared Heritage Temples of National Importance by the Government of India and a research project on his lineage has won an award from the President.
 Nio is also the only expert in the world who can recite from the Lotus Sutra and Amida Sutra in Sanskrit from his own memory and completed his arduous training as a Buddhist priest and meditation expert over many years in the same historic sites and caves used by the Buddha in India including Vulture Peak, Nalanda, Mahabodhi, Kusinagar, Sarnath and Lumbini in Nepal.
-Nio is also the only non-Japanese Buddhist abbot to head a landmark temple in Kamakura - the most spiritually important city of Japan and has conducted prayer and meditation sessions in many of the holy sites of Kyoto, Nara, Osaka, Tokyo, Nagano and even the Koya-san mountains.
-In addition, Nio has also conducted prayer and meditation sessions in major temples of China, Singapore, Hong Kong, Nepal and even Sri Lanka and has been cited in a UN report as an "authentic voice for the people of Japan, China, Taiwan, Hong Kong, Singapore and South Korea that still follow the spiritual traditions of his ancestors".
+Nio is also the only non-Japanese Buddhist abbot to head a landmark temple in Tokyo - the most capital of Japan and has conducted prayer and meditation sessions in many of the holy sites of Kyoto, Nara, Osaka, Tokyo, Nagano and even the Koya-san mountains.
+In addition, Nio has also conducted prayer and meditation sessions in major temples of China, Singapore, Hong Kong, Nepal and Korea and has been cited in a UN report as an "authentic voice for the people of Japan, China, Taiwan, Hong Kong, Singapore and South Korea that still follow the spiritual traditions of his ancestors".

 Nio has represented Buddhism at many global forums including the World Parliament of Religions and was dubbed the "most sought after chaplain" for Olympians by the National Post and Vancouver Sun.
 Nio has also represented Buddhism at the International Buddhist Association of America in Washington DC, the NAIN Conference and Harmony in Action Conference at the University of Toronto, the World Federation of Buddhist Culture and Bodhidharma in New Delhi, the Canadian Multifaith Federation, the Toronto Area Interfaith Council, Canada's Proclamation of Vesak at Queen's Park, Prayer for Peace Initiatives by Cardinal Collins and the CIC with the Canada Council of Churches - the largest ecumenical association in North America.
 In addition, Nio became the first Buddhist teacher in nearly 1000 years to begin teaching the Lotus and Amida Sutras in Sanskrit and Hindi in the holiest Buddhist site of Nalanda and Vulture Peak in India.
 In fact, Nio's lineage was based on "sutrayana" which means they authored the scriptures that form the basis of all Buddhist traditions.
 In their honor Nio is personally working on a ground-breaking translation of the most important Buddhist texts including the Lotus and Amida Sutras to encourage people to bring back a sense of authenticity to Buddhism and a firm structure for future generations.